Floating-Point Usage on GitHub: A Large-Scale Study of Statically Typed Languages: Quantitative Analysis of Floating-Point Usage

 We note that the number of floating-point parameters and sizes of functions is relatively small, across all languages.
 C code tends to have the `longest' functions.
-For each language, more functions contain function calls than conditional statements, and fewer contain loops.
+For each language, more functions contain function calls than conditional statements, and fewer contain loops.{}

-In addition to the information in the table, we also analyze combinations of constructs: in C\# and \ts{}, \Pcent{11} of functions include loops, conditionals, and function calls within a single function, compared to \Pcent{26} in C. When a function contains a loop, a conditional is also present in \Pcent{69} (Java) to \Pcent{87} (Go) of functions.
+In addition to the information in the table, we also analyse combinations of constructs: in C\#, \Pcent{10} of functions include loops, conditionals, and function calls within a single function, compared to \Pcent{26} in C. When a function contains a loop, a conditional is also present in \Pcent{69} (Java) to \Pcent{87} (Go) of functions. \Cref{fig:ex-if-while} is an example of a randomly selected C++ function from our dataset that contains both a loop and a conditional statement.

+We compare these results with those obtained from non-numerical code.
+We uniformly sample \num{10000} projects from our dataset and apply the same methodology, yielding \num{9708183} functions.
+Characteristics of these functions are summarised in \Cref{tab:non_num_functions}.